 Building on the recognition that children and young people already have a voice, the model calls on adults to create a safe space where the child feels comfortable and capable of expressing their opinion.
 Not only that, but an audience of those with a degree of power should be brought together to hear this voice, and the opinions expressed should be given due weight and respect in order to influence the decisions that are reached.
-Sinclair et al. (2019) note that the impact of participation activities can be even more profound when opportunities are found to have those in positions of power in attendance, where the children
+Sinclair et al.

+(2019) note that the impact of participation activities can be even more profound when opportunities are found to include those in positions of power in the audience - the children then have the opportunity to speak directly to those who wield power and make decisions that affect their lives.